 The Partners in Conservation Program

-Since its inception, The Pokagon Fund has been dedicated to supporting the conservation of land in the New Buffalo, Three Oaks and Chikaming Townships.
+Since its inception, The Pokagon Fund has been dedicated to supporting the conservation of land in the New Buffalo region.
 The Fund understands that by providing private landowners with the right incentives, these individuals are able to become partners in the fight to safeguard our land and achieve local conservation goals.
-Protecting threatened species, improving the quality of water in our rivers, streams and lakes, and restoring habitats are just a few of the goals that have been accomplished with the help of private landowners.
-For this reason, The Pokagon Fund generously supported Chikaming Open Lands through the Partners in Conservation Program.
+Recovering uncommon species, improving the quality of water in our rivers, streams and lakes, and restoring habitats are just a few of the goals that have been accomplished with the help of private landowners.
+For this reason, The Pokagon Fund supported the Partners in Conservation Program with a generous grant of $900,000.

-Chikaming Open Lands owes much of its incredible growth and achievements over the past five years to The Pokagon Fund grant that funded the Partners in Conservation Program.
-The grant has not only made it possible for us to protect significantly more land, it has also helped us increase our overall support from other members of the community.
+The partnership with The Pokagon Fund through the Partners in Conservation Program has significantly contributed to Chikaming Open Lands growth over the past several years.
+The grant has not only made it possible for us to protect land, it has also helped us increase our overall support from other members of the community.

 We are proud of our continuing partnership with The Pokagon Fund.
 The foundation’s support provides an immediate and sustainable benefit for Chikaming Open Lands as an organization, but also for the entire community, ensuring our corner of Southwest Michigan retains the beautiful natural character that makes it a great place to live, work and play.